Is it possible to settle with the Department?

 - Why the amount you are offering is reasonable (A reasonable compromise offer is more likely to be accepted.)

-Rule 100(10) provides detailed guidance on the bases upon which an appeal may be settled.
+Rule 100(7) provides detailed guidance on the bases upon which a tax dispute may be settled.

 What happens once I propose settlement?

 The ARHD will acknowledge receipt of your offer.
 Your review will continue with the TRO while your offer is evaluated.
 We have a settlement track to evaluate offers.
 If your offer is referred to the settlement track, we will contact you and discuss your offer.
 If it is not referred to the settlement track, we will inform you of this decision.

 What happens once a settlement is accepted?

 Once there is an agreement to settle, the ARHD will prepare the "closing agreement," on behalf of the Department.
 Oral agreements are not valid or enforceable.
 The agreement will be the Department’s standard form but will contain the agreed terms and may also contain future reporting instructions.
 Both you and the Department must sign the closing agreement before your dispute is settled.
 After settlement, your dispute with the Department will be dismissed.